Products of primes in arithmetic progressions: Acknowledgments

 \section{Acknowledgments}

 KM was supported by Academy of Finland grant no. 285894.
-JT was supported by Academy of Finland grant no. 340098, a von Neumann Fellowship (NSF grant no. DMS-1926686), and this project has received funding from the European Union's Horizon Europe research and innovation programme under Marie Sk\l{}odowska-Curie grant agreement no. 101058904.
+JT was supported by Academy of Finland grant no. 340098, a von Neumann Fellowship (NSF grant no. DMS-1926686), and funding from the European Union's Horizon Europe research and innovation programme under Marie Sk\l{}odowska-Curie grant agreement no. 101058904.
 The authors would like to thank Igor Shparlinski for useful discussions and for pointing out the paper~\cite{Zhao}.
+The authors are also grateful to the anonymous referee for helpful comments and corrections.